 Alert: Internet Vehicle Scams on Craigslist and Other Sites

-When you start and end your transaction on eBay Motors, you automatically get the benefit of eBay’s Vehicle Protection Program*.
-With more than 5 million cars sold to date, eBay Motors offers protections you won't find anywhere else online, such as up to $50,000 in Vehicle Purchase Protection and free vehicle history report. *Restrictions apply.
+When you start and end your transaction on eBay Motors, you automatically get the benefit of eBay's Vehicle Protection Program*.
+With more than 5 million cars sold to date, eBay Motors offers protections you won't find anywhere else online, such as Vehicle Purchase Protection not exceeding $100,000, for items purchased on or after September 1, 2016 and for items purchased prior to September 1, 2016, your eligible vehicle purchase is protected for up to $50,000 or the vehicle purchase price, whichever is lower. *Restrictions apply.
 See terms and conditions.

 eBay's Vehicle Purchase Protection* covers only certain vehicle transactions that are completed on eBay.com.
 If a Craigslist or non-eBay seller 'promises' you the eBay protection plan, this is false and almost certainly a scam and you should walk away.
 The following are buying tips and warning signs that all customers should keep in mind when considering any vehicle purchase.
 Vehicles include, but are not limited to, cars, trucks, boats, ATVs, snowmobiles, motorcycles, campers, RVs and trailers.